archipatel-sketch/crud/README.md

 2. **Configuration**

 Define your table fields in config/form-fields.php.
-Each table name should have an array of field definitions.
+Each table name should have an array of field definitions and array name same is table name.

 Example form-fields.php for users table:
 ```